The LHCb upgrade I: Calorimeters

 To cope with the new LHCb readout scheme, the \Fend and readout electronics of the electromagnetic and hadronic calorimeters have been entirely redesigned and replaced.
 Moreover, two subdetectors of the previous calorimeter system, namely the Scintillating Pad Detector (SPD) and the PreShower (PS)~\cite{LHCb-TDR-002}, have been removed, given their reduced role in the new LHCb all-software trigger.

 The layout of both the \Acr[f]{ecal} and \Acr[f]{hcal} remains unchanged for the upgrade.
-A complete description of the geometry and technological aspects can be found in Ref.~\cite{LHCb-TDR-002}.
+A complete description of the geometry and technological aspects can be found in ref.~\cite{LHCb-TDR-002}.
 To minimise the required modifications, the \Ecal and \Hcal calorimeter modules, their photomultiplier tubes, \Cw bases and coaxial cables were also maintained unmodified.
 However, to keep the same average anode current of the phototubes at the higher luminosity, their high voltage has been reduced implying an increased gain of the amplifier-integrator in the \Fend cards.
-This modification is described in Sect.~\ref{sssec:calo_electronics_FEB}.
+This modification is described in section~\ref{sssec:calo_electronics_FEB}.

-The \Fend electronics boards have been fully redesigned to comply with the 40\mhz readout frequency, but their number and format have been chosen such that they are compatible with the existing crates and racks, as described in Sect.~\ref{calo_electronics_subsection}.
+The \Fend electronics boards have been fully redesigned to comply with the 40\mhz readout frequency, but their number and format have been chosen such that they are compatible with the existing crates and racks, as described in section~\ref{calo_electronics_subsection}.

 The decision to keep the calorimeter modules, their \Pmt{s} and \Cw bases, assumes that they can operate at radiation levels corresponding to the foreseen integrated luminosity.
-This is discussed in Sect.~\ref{sec:Calo_detector_radissues}.
+This is discussed in section~\ref{sec:Calo_detector_radissues}.